ucs-compute-solutions/FlexPod-UCSX-IMM/README.md

 After successfully executing the playbooks, 1 or many server profiles can easily derived and attached to the compute node from Intersight dashboard.

-NOTE: The addition of UCS to Intersight Account or configuration of Domain Profile to setup UCS is not part of this repository and will have to be performed manually.
-The playbooks assume an organization has already been setup under Intersight account as covered in the Cisco Validated Design.
+NOTE: The addition of UCS to Intersight Account or configuration of Domain Profile to setup UCS is not part of this repository and will have to be performed manually before executing the playbooks.

+NOTE: The playbooks do not create an organization and assume an organization (default or otherwise) has already been setup under Intersight account.
+The organization name must be updated in group_vars/all.yml(org_name) for successful execuation of the playbooks.

 # Execution Package Requirement